centre-for-humanities-computing/praedikener/README.md

 This repository presents a corpus of 11,955 sermons from the Evangelical Lutheran Church in Denmark (ELCD), which is structured for a relational database.
 The repository only includes metadata, since the corpus texts contain sensitive personal information.

 ## Metadata
-The corpus metadata is included in the file metadata.csv as a table with the following columns.
+The corpus metadata is composed to mask the identities of individual pastors.
+The data is included in the file metadata.csv as a table with the following columns.
 The labels are composed in Danish.

 ```
-Kolonnenavn             | Beskrivelse
+Column name             | Description
 ------------------------------------------------------------
 dokumentId              | id of the document holding the sermon's text
 præstId                 | id of the pastor who wrote the sermon